polyseam/cndi/README.md

 ### Walkthroughs 🥾

-We've got a couple of walkthroughs you can follow if you'd like, one for each deployment target that deploys a production grade Airflow cluster using a template
+We've got a couple of walkthroughs you can follow if you'd like, one for each deployment target.
+The walkthroughs demonstrate how to deploy a production grade Airflow cluster using CNDI's `airflow-cnpg` Template.

 - [aws/airflow-cnpg](docs/walkthroughs/aws/airflow-cnpg.md)
 - [gcp/airflow-cnpg](docs/walkthroughs/gcp/airflow-cnpg.md)
 - [azure/airflow-cnpg](docs/walkthroughs/azure/airflow-cnpg.md)

-If you are interested in using CNDI, these walkthroughs will be entirely transferrable to other applications that aren't Airflow.
+If you are interested in using CNDI, these walkthroughs will be entirely transferrable to other applications beyond Airflow.

 ---